 This is a much underused Law.
 (It doesn’t cover Scotland but Scottish Law is broadly similar).
+But as well as reading this post you should also see the more updated law Consumer Protection from Unfair Trading Regulations 2008 (updated 2014).
 It protects the consumer from being mis-led or mis-sold goods or services.
 If you enter into a contract and purchase an item or service because you believed a statement (not an opinion) regarding it, then you can end the contract, get a refund and claim compensation.
 There are three types of Misrepresentation where a false statement was made:

 Fraudulently – statement made by someone that they know is untrue, believe it is untrue or is made recklessly